-Is there even a chewing gum without plastic?
-So far, at least, I have not found any chewing gum without plastic packagingbut you can teach me better in the comments.
-But there are at least organic chewing gums that are produced controlled-ökoligsch and just without plastic.
+Is there any chewing gum without plastic?
+So far, at least, I have not found any chewing gum without plastic packagingbut feel free to prove me wrong in the comments.
+But at least there are organic chewing gums that are certified organic and produced without plastic.

-cane sugar syrup*, chewing gum*, glucose*, agave syrup*, spearmint flavor* (*from controlled organic origin)Ingredients of organic chewing gum Spearmint (ChicZa)
+Cane sugar syrup*, chewing mass*, glucose*, agave syrup*, spearmint flavor* (*from certified organic origin)Ingredients of organic chewing gum Spearmint (ChicZa)

-According to the manufacturer, the organic chewing gum to 100% is biodegradable.
-This gives us a possible alternative for the conventional chewing gum with plastic.
+According to the manufacturer, the 100% organic chewing gum is biodegradable.
+This gives us a possible alternative to conventional chewing gum with plastic.
 You can get the chewing gums for example here*, but unfortunately not without plastic packaging.

-I have basically decided not to chew gum anymore.
-Because I can never be 100% sure whether plastic or other harmful substances are contained or not.
+I have basically decided to stop chewing gum.
+Because I can never be 100% sure whether or not it contains plastic or other harmful substances.
 And if I am sure, the packaging creates plastic waste again.

 Should we continue to chew gum with plastic?

-As may have been noted in this article, I generally prefer not to advise you to chew gum.
+As you may have noticed in this article, I generally advise you not to chew gum.
 At least until you can safely judge 100% of the ingredients.
-Finding gum without plastic is difficult but not impossible.
-However, as studies have also shown, plastic particles can also get into the gum through the packaging.
+Finding chewing gum without plastic is difficult but not impossible.
+However, as studies have also shown, plastic particles can also get into chewing gum through the packaging.
 To be on the safe side, especially when it comes to plastic in chewing gum, you should use the best possible plastic free life strive for.

-In the article Hidden plastic in everyday life you'll get to know even more products where you don't necessarily expect plastic.
+In the article Hidden plastic in everyday life you'll get to know even more products where you wouldn't necessarily expect to find plastic.

 Do you have any questions, tips or your own experiences with the plastic in chewing gum that you would like to share?
 Then I look forward to your comment.

-PS.: In the article What is microplastic? you will learn everything about the small plastic particles that are hidden everywhere in our everyday lives and especially in the sea.
+PS.: In the article What is microplastic? you will learn all about the small plastic particles that are hidden everywhere in our everyday lives and especially in the sea.

-PPS: If you want to learn more about plastic-free everyday life, you can check out my new Download e-book Get rid of the trash for free or here the Complete the 30 Days to Zero Waste online coursewhich leads you step by step to significantly less waste in 30 days.
+PPS: If you would like to find out more about plastic-free everyday life, you can read my new Download the e-book Get rid of the garbage for free or here the Complete the 30 Days to Zero Waste online coursewhich will guide you step by step to significantly less waste in 30 days.

 ₂ RÖMPP Lexikon Lebensmittelchemie, 2nd edition, 2006.